Making a decision about milk isn’t always straight forward. Sure, many families choose to include dairy, or cow’s milk, in their daily routine.

 They should not be offered to children who have a nut allergy.

-Almond milk has a very low protein content (~1 gm per cup) and low calories, but has decent amounts of vitamins E and B12.
+Almond milk has a very low protein content (~1 gm per cup) and low calories.
+But all is not lost!
+Almond milk nutrition stands out for having a decent amount of both vitamins E and B12.

 It may be fortified with calcium and vitamin D (check label).
 Cashew milk showcases a similar nutrient profile to almond milk.